grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 This alert fires when a Cortex compactor is not uploading any compacted blocks to the storage since a long time.

 How to **investigate**:
-- If the alert `CortexCompactorHasNotSuccessfullyRunCompaction` have fired as well, then investigate that issue first
+- If the alert `CortexCompactorHasNotSuccessfullyRunCompaction` has fired as well, then investigate that issue first
 - If the alert `CortexIngesterHasNotShippedBlocks` or `CortexIngesterHasNotShippedBlocksSinceStart` have fired as well, then investigate that issue first
 - Ensure ingesters are successfully shipping blocks to the storage
 - Look for any error in the compactor logs

 ### CortexCompactorHasNotSuccessfullyRunCompaction

-This alert fires if the compactor is not able to successfully run a full compaction.
+This alert fires if the compactor is not able to successfully compact all discovered compactable blocks.

 When this alert fires, the compactor may still have successfully compacted some blocks but, for some reason, other blocks compaction is consistently failing.
 A common case is when the compactor is trying to compact a corrupted block for a single tenant: in this case the compaction of blocks for other tenants is still working, but compaction for the affected tenant is blocked by the corrupted block.